-At 31 December 2013, the two executive directors and six non-executive directors were identified as being Code Staff.
-Additionally the roles of the Chief Executive and the Society Secretary and Head of Risk and Compliance were held on an interim basis.
+At 31 December 2015, the executive director six non-executive directors and the Society Secretary were identified as being Code Staff.
+Additionally the roles of the Chief Executive and Head of Risk and Compliance were held on an interim basis.
 The cost of these Officers has been included in the disclosure below.
-The figures shown below include the fixed remuneration of the 2 executive directors and 3 non-executive directors who left the Society in 2013.
-The number of code staff as at 31 December 2013 was 10 (31 December 2012: 10).
+The number of code staff as at 31 December 2015 was 10 (31 December 2014: 10).